What is Overall Equipment Effectiveness (OEE)?

 Step 3: Measure the quality of produced goods

-What percentage of goods requires rework or is rejected as defective?
+What percentage of goods require to be reworked, or is rejected as defective?
 Do materials supplied to the process have the ordered properties, or are some driving down the quality right from the start?
 The quality value is of course the ratio of the number of non-defective items to all items produced.

 Each of the above percentage values describes one aspect of your production line’s efficiency.
-An average of those 3 values represents your process OEE.
+The product of multiplying the percentage values - converted to decimal figures - represents your process total OEE.

 What’s a reasonable OEE value to expect?